Lysxia/gradual-eff-paper/src/Type.lagda.md

 ## Ground types

-One early dimension to consider in designing a gradual type system is whether types are compared *deeply* or *shallowly* at run time.
-Deep type comparisons are known to break the gradual guarantee, so we will go with shallow type comparisons. *Ground types* are those that reflect exactly the information learned from such a shallow comparison.
+One early dimension to consider in designing a gradual type system is whether to compare types at run time *deeply* or *shallowly*.
+Deep type comparisons are known to break the gradual guarantee~\citep{boyland2014problem}, so we will go with shallow type comparisons. *Ground types* are those that reflect exactly the information learned from such a shallow comparison.
 We only look at the first type constructor of a type, so the type is either a base type `$_` or a function type `_⇒_`,